This post may contain affiliate links. Click here to read my full disclosure.

 I also have a new routine that frees up an additional hour of my day I did not have before now.

 A decluttered space frees up my mind, but having a tidy space completely sets me free!
 I also understand Marie Kondo’s book, The Life-Changing Magic of Tidying Up, now.
-It is not about the amount of things you own; it is about the space you give the things that mean something to you.
+It is not about the number of things you own; it is about the space you give the things that mean something to you.

 If you give something the appropriate amount of space, your home will feel happy.
 If you do not give something the appropriate amount of space, it either does not belong in the space or the things crowding it does not belong.